The Global Indian Tuesday, June 16 2026

 Saloni Lodha

 Born in a traditional Marwari family, Saloni became interested in fashion since her teenage days.
 But her journey as a fashion designer began when she moved to London.
 However, it wasn’t until Emma Watson made an appearance on The Early Show in a dress by Saloni that things started moving drastically for the designer.
 Indian heritage is always at the forefront of her designs, and even Duchess of Cambridge, Kate Middleton, couldn’t ignore Saloni’s creations.
-In 2015, Kate Middleton stepped out in a dress from Lodha’s Pre-fall collection, and since then, there has been no looking back for her.
+In 2015, Kate Middleton stepped out in a dress from Lodha’s Pre-fall collection, and since then, there has been no looking back for the Indian designer.

 Sabyasachi Mukherjee

 Sabyasachi is one name that almost all Indian celebrities swear by.
 From light floral designs to intricate and classic lehengas, Sabyasachi is bringing traditional Indian wear to the forefront with his timeless designs.
-But not many know that the 47-year-old designer has styled Oprah Winfrey in 2018.
+But not many know that the Indian designer has styled Oprah Winfrey in 2018.
 She wore a custom-made black saree designed by Mukherjee for a photoshoot for Elle magazine.
 It was on Winfrey’s maiden trip to India that she met Mukherjee at a dinner hosted by the royal family, and the two have remained in touch since then.

 View this post on Instagram